realworldocaml/book/book/gadts/README.md

 val eval : 'a expr -> 'a = <fun>
 ```

-(Don't worry about the unfamiliar type annotations just yet.
-We'll get
-to those shortly.)

 Note that the type of the eval function is exactly the polymorphic one
 that we wanted, as opposed to the phantom-type version, where we had
 two different versions of `eval`, one for int, and one for bool.

 ### Type annotations and locally abstract types

-The above example lets us see some of the downsides of GADTs, which
+The above example lets us see some of the downsides of GADTs, which is
-is that code using them needs extra type annotations.
+that code using them needs extra type annotations.
 Look at what
 happens if we write the definition of `value` without the annotation:

 ```ocaml env=main